ogumennyi/chess-skeleton-ogumennyi/Readme.md

 ```

 # Your Goals
-The overall goal here is to build the game of chess so that you can play it from the CLI.
-Specific goals are listed below, but please _please_ ask any questions that come to mind.
+The overall goal is to build the game of chess so that you can play it from the CLI against another person.
+Specific goals are listed below, but please ask any questions that come to mind.

 ## Goal #1: Modify the application to display a new game with pieces in place.
 Your first goal is place the pieces of a chess set on the board.
 The types of pieces on a chess board are: